Modern FamilyLocation: HEB 2008 (HEB 2008)

 Focus on master's thesis abstract, title, research methods, analysis and results and discussion.
 Students are socialized into the world of academic journal publishing.
 Provides students with more faculty research introductions and opportunities.

-Dr. Salari has mentored 31 graduate students who have obtained their degree at the University of Utah.
-Her committee membership includes PhD and Master's degrees from family and consumer studies, sociology, gerontology, social work and physics.
-Currently, she is serving on two additional master's committees, as chair of one (HDSP) and a member of another (Gerontology).
-Sonia has 8 journal publications with former graduate students, and several others in progress.
-She has also presented with graduate students at conferences, such as Gerontology Society of America GSA, International Violence and Trauma IVAT, and the Fall into Caring Conference.
-She has served as the Graduate Director of the Human Development and Social Policy HDSP Master's program for the past 3 years.
+Dr. Salari has mentored over 30 graduate students who have obtained their degree at the University of Utah.
+Her committee membership includes Master's degrees from family and consumer studies and gerontology, as well as PhDs from sociology, social work and physics.
+Sonia has numerous journal publications with former graduate students, and several others in progress.
+Conference presentations with students include Gerontology Society of America GSA, Utah Domestic Violence Coalition, International Violence Abuse and Trauma IVAT, and the Fall into Caring Childcare Conference.
+She has served as the Graduate Director of the Human Development and Social Policy HDSP Master's program from 2014-2017.